gumgum/gumdrops/GITWORKFLOW.md

 # Important - force your changes because you are rewriting all of the hashes
 git push origin feature/YOUR-BRANCH --force

-# if your branch is ready to merge, use git flow feature finish to merge it back to stage. this puts you on stage and then you can push your changes
+# if your branch is ready to merge, use git flow feature finish to merge it back to develop. this puts you on develop and then you can push your changes
 git flow feature finish YOUR-BRANCH git push
 ```